aarron-lee/legion-go-tricks/README.md

 - **v29 bios - IMPORTANT BIOS BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously, the LGO bios has a bug
   - this bug is fully resolved on bios v29.1 and newer
 - Adaptive Brightness sensor - hardware is detectedby the OS, but not used for auto-brightness yet
-  - there's dev work in progress for auto-brightness
+  - there's on-hold dev work for auto-brightness
     - if you wish to test it out, see [here](https://github.com/corando98/LLG_Dev_scripts?tab=readme-ov-file#ltchipotles-adaptive-brightness-algorithm)
     - the LegionGoRemapper Decky plugin also has experimental autobrightness controls
 - microphone does not work